 You also cannot stay overnight in the property.
 Period.
 Even for one night.
 If you violate this rule, there’s a chance that your IRA could result in serious tax consequences.
 This includes any and all personal use for vacations by yourself, or by your family.
 Think of it this way: your IRA owns the property, not you personally.

-Who specifically are we referring to as disqualified persons?
-That would be you as the IRA owner, your spouse, your children (and their spouses) and your parents, including any in-laws.
-They are what the IRS refers to as disqualified persons.
-These same people cannot conduct any business with you or with your IRA, and they cannot directly benefit from the property.
+As mentioned above, the property cannot be used by you or your family.
+So who specifically are we referring to?
+Yourself, obviously, your spouse, your children or parents, including any in-laws.
+They are what the IRS refers to as Disqualified Persons.
+These same people cannot conduct any business with you or your IRA, and they cannot directly benefit from the property.
 Say there’s a repair needed, like plumbing, and your father-in-law has a plumbing company, he, unfortunately, cannot do the work needed, because he’s disqualified.

 All services must be paid through to the IRA.
 Again, using the plumbing example, if there’s $300 worth of plumbing repairs needed, that money must come directly from your IRA.
 Utilities are paid with your IRA, or if there are HOA fees due, those also must be paid for by the IRA.